allinbits/cosmos-cash/docs/architecture/adr-template.md

 ## Consequences

-> This section describes the resulting context, after applying the decision.
-All consequences should be listed here, not just the "positive" ones.
-A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.
+> This section describes the resulting context after applying the decision.
+List all consequences here, taking care not to list only the "positive" consequences.
+A particular decision may have positive, negative, and neutral consequences, but all of the consesquences affect the team and project in the future.

 ### Backwards Compatibility